sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/how-it-all-works/index.md

 {: .img-thumbnail}

 ## Analyzing a URL step by step
+The new sitespeed.io 4.0 is built upon plugins and messages.
+The flow is like this:

+1. You start the application and feed it with a URL/URLs.
+2. The app will go through the configured plugins and start them and the plugins will wait for messages.
+3. The app will send the URLs as URL messages and the plugins that listens to that type of messages will act on that.
+When they are finished with what they do, they post other messages on with the findings they did.
+4. When all URLs are finished, the plugins will get a "close" call to say prepare what you have.
+5. Finish

+The overall idea is pretty simple.

 ## Built upon Open Source
 Sitespeed.io uses a lot of other Open Source tools massive love to those projects: